chadwatson/react-remote-resource/README.md

 ### Example Clients API:

-Assuming You have a clients api that takes an account_rep_id and returns a list of clients for that specific account rep:
+Assuming you have a clients API that takes an `account_rep_id` and returns a list of clients for that specific account rep:

 ```javascript
 /*